 For most couples getting married, this will be your first time going through the wedding planning process.
 You don't know how to start planning, when things should be completed by and how to go about actually doing what is on your timeline.

 We went through our best blogs and compiled a wedding planning timeline that will help you stay on task and will also help you complete the task.
-The wedding planning timeline addressed everything from wedding invitations, wedding budgets, tipping vendors, how to look and hire a vendor.
+The wedding planning timeline addresses everything from wedding invitations, wedding budgets, tipping vendors, how to look and hire a vendor.

 12 Months Out